lizaodawn/IMMARKUS-wiki-clone/07-Exploring-Data-in-Knowledge-Graph.md

 2. **⊕ Sub-Condition** is only available for filtering according to a property of an entity class.

-3. Click **Export Search Result** to export the results of your search to an .XLSX file.

-4. Edit your search by either deleting individual conditions or sub-conditions.
+3. Edit your search by either deleting individual conditions or sub-conditions.

-5. Reset the search by pressing the **Clear All button**.
+4. Reset the search by pressing the **Clear All button**.

 ![KG12](update-images/07_exploring-data-in-knowledge-graph_fig12.png)
  **Figure 12.** Graph Search Options

-You can further explore the search results by selecting individual nodes to view image or node data and/or by hovering over nodes to view the nodes to which they are related.
+## Export Graph Search Result

+Click **Export Search Result** to export the results of your search to an .XLSX file.